 ExpressVPN automatically picks a “smart location” for you — it’s the server with the lowest latency and highest speed.
 If you are looking for something specific, tapping the “Choose Location” button brings up the full list of servers available.
 Once you figure out what the best servers are for your needs, you can favorite them so they show up at the top of the Recommended page.

-VPN services like PureVPN take the guesswork out of how to use a VPN by picking a server completely with their “Mode” and “Purpose” lists.
+VPN services like PureVPN and CyberGhost take the guesswork out of how to use a VPN by picking a server completely with their “Mode” and “Purpose” lists.
 If you want to watch videos on Netflix U.S., all you have to do is select the “Stream” mode and pick Netflix on the purpose list.
 The app will then make the best choice for you, which is ideal for first-time users.

 Settings and features